 Step 2: Visit the assessor's office or look at the abstract for your house.
 It should tell you what plat you are on and how many "rods" (rural) or feet (urban) you are from such and such a permanent fixture, usually a corner or plat marker.

 Step 3: Take your metal detector and a tape measure (long one) and go to the corners of your property and beep around until you find the property stake.
 It should be a long piece of rod pounded into the ground, maybe about 6-8 inches under the soil.
 Once you find it, dig down a little (don't dig on your neighbors side please) until you hit the rod and mark the four corners.
 This is the legal property boundary between you and your neighbor.
-It should cost you about $20 or $30 to rent the metal detector and you can use it all day.

 File a Complaint